A candid discussion on the factors impacting financial wellness and retirement readiness of attorneys and legal professionals.

 - com, “Mandatory retirement policies and you,” December 2015

-*Advisory Services provided by Voya Retirement Advisors, LLC (VRA).
-VRA is a member of the Voya Financial (Voya) family of companies.
-For more information, please read the Voya Retirement Advisors Disclosure Statement, Advisory Services Agreement and your plan’s Fact Sheet.
-These documents may be viewed online by accessing the advisory services link(s) through your plan’s web site.
-You may also request these from a VRA Investment Advisor Representative by calling your plan’s information line.
-Financial Engines Advisors L.L.C.
-(FEA/Financial Engines) acts as a sub advisor for Voya Retirement Advisors, LLC.
-Financial Engines Advisors L.L.C.
-(FEA) is a federally registered investment advisor and wholly owned subsidiary of Edelman Financial Engines, LLC.
+* Advisory Services provided by Voya Retirement Advisors, LLC (“VRA”).
+VRA is a member of the Voya Financial (“Voya”) family of companies.
+For more information, please read the Voya Retirement Advisors Disclosure Statement, Advisory Services Agreement and the ABA Retirement Funds Program’s (“Program’s”) Fact Sheet.
+These documents may be viewed online by accessing the advisory services link(s) through the Program’s web site at www.abaretirement.com after logging in.
+You may also request these from a VRA Investment Advisor Representative by calling the Program’s information line at 800.348.2272.
+Financial Engines Advisors L.L.C. (“FEA”) acts as a sub advisor for VRA.
+FEA is a federally registered investment advisor.
 Neither VRA nor FEA provides tax or legal advice.
-If you need tax advice, consult your accountant or if you need legal advice consult your lawyer.
+If you need tax advice, consult your accountant, or if you need legal advice, consult your lawyer.
 Future results are not guaranteed by VRA, FEA or any other party and past performance is no guarantee of future results.
-Financial Engines® is a registered trademark of Edelman Financial Engines, LLC.
+Edelman Financial Engines® is a registered trademark of Edelman Financial Engines, LLC.
 All other marks are the exclusive property of their respective owners.
-FEA and Edelman Financial Engines, L.L.C. are not members of the Voya family of companies. ©2021 Edelman Financial Engines, LLC.
+FEA and Edelman Financial Engines, LLC are not members of the Voya family of companies. ©2021 Edelman Financial Engines, LLC.
 Used with permission.

-Please read the Program Annual Disclosure Document (April 2020), as supplemented (November 2020), carefully before investing.
+Please read the Program Annual Disclosure Document (April 2021) carefully before investing.
 This Disclosure Document contains important information about the Program and investment options.
-For email inquiries, contact us at: firstname.lastname@example.org.
+For email inquiries, contact us at: email@example.com.

 Voya and the ABA Retirement Funds are separate, unaffiliated entities, and not responsible for one another’s products and services.